PGold762/WorkDayCalendar/README.md

 ## Usage

-This is a responsive website that presents a timed quiz over with questions about JavaScript.
+This is a responsive website that shows the current date and timeslots from 9am to 5pm for the current work day.
+It allows an employee to enter their tasks and it saves the data to their local browser.

 Link to view: [Work Day Calendar](https://pgold762.github.io/WorkDayCalendar/)